opengovsg/engineering-practices/source-control/commits-and-prs.md

 Where possible, when a reviewer has an idea for an alternative implementation, he/she should provide some sample code to explain the different approach (use github's [code suggestion](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#adding-line-comments-to-a-pull-request) feature for that)

-Discussions on code styles preferences are typically not productive in PRs and are discouraged.
-To make this a non-issue, At OGP, repositories should up opinionated code formatters, which will help to:
-1. Ensure consistent coding style across repos
+Discussions in PRs on code style are typically not productive and are discouraged.
+To make this a non-issue, repositories should adopt opinionated code formatters, which will help to ensure a consistent coding style across repos, and eliminate discussions on syntax and style.
+At OGP, [prettier](https://prettier.io/) has been adopted as the organisation-wide formatter.
+All repos should use it, and teams are strongly encouraged to set up formatter pre-commit hooks with [husky](https://typicode.github.io/husky/).
-2. Eliminate discussions on syntax and style in PR review (because that's not useful!)

 ### WorkFlow

 PR owners are notified of comments as they happen, and this is noisy when a slow trickle of comments is submitted.
 To prevent that, reviewers should submit all of their comments in one go by using github's review mechanism.
 This helps reviewers themselves, since a comment or question they had early on may answer itself as they progress through the PR review.

 When submitting a review, github classification should be use with care by reviewers, as follows:
 - `Comment`: You have questions or comments and are thus so far non-committal.
-Should someone else were to approve the PR, you would be generally OK with the PR being merged as-is
+Should someone else approve the PR, you would be generally OK with the PR being merged as-is
 - `Approve`: You agree with the changeset in the PR, and stand by it as if you had written the code yourself
 - `Request changes`:  You have spotted serious flaws in the PR that must be addressed.
 PR must not be merged in its current state

 The PR owner is expected to answer questions and comments in the PR.
 When a particular PR comment thread is concluded to the satisfaction of all involved, the thread should be marked resolved through the button `Resolve Conversation`.

+PR reviews are iterative activities.
+Every comment thread in the PR may yield a deep discussions where participants go back and forth on a particular issue.

+PR comments often yield improvements to the PR, where the PR owner modifies the code to incoporate feedback.
+Once changes have been pushed to the PR, the PR owner should notify the reviewer that the PR is ready for another round of reviews.
+This can be done with a PR-level comment, where the PR owner explicitly mentions the affected reviewers.

+To make successive rounds of review easier, PR owners should NOT force push changes into the PR.
+Instead, all changes should be pushed as new commits, such that when reviewers do their new round of review, they can easily identify what has changed since their previous comments.
+In fact, a common strategy reviewers adopt is to look at just the new commit first, to get a sense of what is new, before looking at the PR overall again.

+It is worth noting that when a question is being asked by a reviewer, it is typically a sign that the code is lacking some level of clarity.
+While it is possible a simple, straight answer can be given in the comment thread, PR owners should take the question seriously, and consider whether the code itself can be made clearer.

 ## Merging Pull Requests